liwenmoi/Conditional-Concordance-assisted-Learning/README.md

 (1) main.R: R file contians wrapper functions used to implement the proposed method.
 It shows how to analyze the example dataset "sub.csv" and to validate the performance on "val_sub.csv".
 This is essentially on run of the simulatoins studies in the paper.

-(2) HelperFunctions.R: Helper functions that are used in main.R.
+(2) HelperFunctions.R: helper functions that are used in main.R.

 (3) LogLikeExactC.CPP: codes of the CCAF function that is used in main.R.
 It is written in CPP language to boost computational speed.